 The National Institute of Forensic Medicine coordinated with the Department of Labor, War Invalids and Social Affairs of Quang Ngai province to excavate and collect biological samples to determine the DNA of thousands of unidentified martyrs buried in martyr cemeteries in the province to build a database to serve the search for relatives of heroic martyrs.

-Excavation and DNA sampling to confirm information about the martyrs were urgently carried out by Quang Ngai.
+Quang Ngai urgently carried out excavation and DNA sampling to confirm information about the martyrs.

 This is the first time Quang Ngai has implemented this to open up more opportunities to find relatives of martyrs buried in martyr cemeteries but whose identities have not been determined for a long time.

-At the martyrs cemetery of Duc Phu commune, Mo Duc district, the sampling was very urgent.
-Mr. Nguyen Giap Thin, Chairman of the People's Committee of the commune, continuously went back and forth to monitor the collection of 282 DNA samples at the graves that were excavated this time.
+At the martyrs cemetery of Duc Phu commune, Mo Duc district, the sampling work was very urgent.
+Mr. Nguyen Giap Thin, Chairman of the Commune People's Committee, continuously went back and forth to monitor the collection of 282 DNA samples at the graves that were excavated this time.

-Mr. Thin said that whatever the delegation needed, the local authorities would immediately send people to support.
-We also had high hopes, hoping to soon have information about the martyrs because they sacrificed their lives in exchange for today's peace.
+Mr. Thin said that whatever the group needed, the local authorities would immediately send people to support.
+We also hoped very much, hoping to soon have information about the martyrs because they sacrificed their lives in exchange for today's peace.
 The sampling was done urgently, but also very carefully.
 Most of the biological samples were qualified for DNA testing.

-At the martyrs' cemetery in Nghia Thang commune, Tu Nghia district, over the past week, forensic officers have excavated 396 graves of unidentified martyrs, taking biological samples for DNA testing from a total of 786 martyrs buried there.
+At the martyrs' cemetery in Nghia Thang commune, Tu Nghia district, for over a week, forensic officers have been excavating 396 graves of unidentified martyrs, taking biological samples for DNA testing of a total of 786 martyrs buried there.

-Chairman of the People's Committee of Nghia Thang Commune, Vo Sinh Quan, said that among the 396 graves with unknown information, many were soldiers from the North who fought and died in Quang Ngai, so the families are looking forward to finding the graves of their loved ones.
-The commune has assigned militia forces to support the excavation and collect samples for DNA testing.
+Chairman of the People's Committee of Nghia Thang Commune Vo Sinh Quan said that among the 396 graves with unknown information, there were many soldiers from the North who fought and died in Quang Ngai, so the families were looking forward to finding the graves of their loved ones.
+The commune assigned militia forces to support the excavation to collect samples for DNA testing.

-"Many times, relatives followed the combat unit to Nghia Thang, but among the rows of unidentified gravestones, the authorities could not answer which grave was the martyr the relatives were looking for.
+"Many times, relatives followed the combat unit to Nghia Thang, but among the rows of unidentified gravestones, the authorities could not answer which grave belonged to the martyr their relatives were looking for.

 During this period, Quang Ngai excavated nearly 1,100 martyrs' graves to collect DNA samples to search for relatives of the martyrs and also to identify the martyrs after decades.

-It is known that during this DNA sampling campaign to identify and find relatives of martyrs, the Department of Labor, Invalids and Social Affairs coordinated with the National Institute of Forensic Medicine to excavate and collect biological samples to identify DNA from 1,096 unidentified martyrs' remains buried at martyrs' cemeteries in the communes of Nghia Thang (Tu Nghia), Duc Phu (Mo Duc), Tinh Minh (Son Tinh), Hanh Phuoc (Nghia Hanh) and Pho Hoa ward (Duc Pho town).
+It is known that during this round of DNA sampling to identify and find relatives of martyrs, the Department of Labor, Invalids and Social Affairs coordinated with the National Institute of Forensic Medicine to excavate and collect biological samples to identify DNA for 1,096 unidentified martyrs' remains buried at martyr cemeteries in the communes of Nghia Thang (Tu Nghia), Duc Phu (Mo Duc), Tinh Minh (Son Tinh), Hanh Phuoc (Nghia Hanh) and Pho Hoa ward (Duc Pho town).

 Meaningful work for ancestors